 What might help

 To help prevent this side effect, talk with your doctor about any liver problems you’ve had.
-It’s also important to be honest about your alcohol use.
-Talk with your doctor about whether you’ve had problems with your liver or alcohol use in the past.
+It’s also important to be honest about your alcohol consumption.
+Talk with your doctor about whether you’ve had problems with your liver or alcohol in the past.

 If you develop any of the above symptoms, get emergency medical care right away.